The Profound Meaning of 1 John 4:15: A Deep Connection with God

 Since God lives in us, we should reflect His love to others.

-Forgive, encourage, and serve those around you as Christ did.
+Forgive, encourage, and serve those around you, just as Christ did.

-Make love the defining characteristic of your Christian walk (1 John 4:7-8).
+Make love the defining feature of your Christian walk (1 John 4:7-8).

 Conclusion